 - Press the new sensor into place, and plug in the electrical connector.

-You can also remove the sensor and try to dry it but it doesn't always work.
-Replacement sensors are very easy to work with.
+You can also remove the sensor and try to dry it, but it doesn't always work.
+Replacement sensors are straightforward to work with.
 New sensors can be bought online for $20-$30.